top of page

 “Do you want to see one? ”

 “Well I ….”
 Before Ardeshir could finish, the boy ran from the room.
 Immediately Ardeshir became uneasy.
 Here he had seemingly sent the boy away, the mother would catch him alone at the table.
 She would accuse him of wasting time and money.
 He became angry at the stupid boy who left him in this questionable position.
-But then Kaveh had returned quickly, holding out a small wooden construction.
+But then Kaveh had returned quickly enough, holding out a small wooden construction.

 “I made it myself.
 From a kit” Ardeshir took the small armored tank into his hands.